DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 ### **Next Steps:**

-**Community Input:** Teachers, principals, learners, parents, and community members can use dedicated Google Forms to share information about their schools.
+**Community Input:** Teachers, principals, learners, parents, and community members can use dedicated Forms to share information about their schools.

 **Data Collection:** These contributions will be used to map out the current state of school infrastructure and identify areas needing specialized programs in fields like electronics, programming, arts, agricultural sciences, and more.